 People often ask us how we always find great local food all over the world.
 Our answer is always the same – you need to eat like a local when you travel.
 Read on to learn about our local approach to global food travel.

 As slow travelers, we endeavor to eat like locals whenever and wherever we travel.
-In addition to dining at local restaurants, we also visit local food producers and attend local food festivals.
+In addition to dining at local restaurants, we also take food tours, visit local food producers and attend local food festivals.

 We take pleasure in finding local places to eat off of the tourist trails.
 Using our tried and true techniques, we easily find local restaurants serving authentic food made by and eaten by locals.

 Just as importantly, this independent food travel style has allowed us to meet kindred souls who have given us gifts of friendship that are more valuable than any travel souvenirs we could buy.

 How We Eat Like Locals

 This approach to travel allows us to dive into the local food culture and become one with every city we visit.
 But how do we do it?

-Eat Like a Local Guides
+Eat Like A Local Guides

 We’ve enlisted top travel and food writers to share their insider tips about where to eat in cities around the world.
 These local experts share their favorite spots for iconic foods, desserts and special occasion meals as well as cute cafes and hidden gems.

-Local expert Jo Karnaghan shares her favorite places to eat like a local in Sydney Australia.
+Local expert Jo Karnaghan shares her favorite places to eat like a local in Sydney, Australia.
 As it turns out, Sydney is more than just a pretty city if you know where to eat.